BPI-SINOVOIP/BPI-Mainline-bsp/README.md

 > **Boot**

-  1. Partition the sdcard with a 32MB FAT32 boot partition starting at 1MB, and the reset as rootfs partition with ext4 format.
+  1. Partition the sdcard with a 32MB FAT32 boot partition starting at 1MB, and the rest as rootfs partition with ext4 format.
 You can change the boot partition size as you want.

   2. Create a file boot.cmd on the boot partition.